Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 2: Paladin's Smite

 You always have the [:spell-lv1: Divine Smite] spell prepared.
-In addition, you can cast it without expending a spell slot, but you must finish a Long Rest before you can cast it in this way again.
+In addition, you can cast it without expending a spell slot, but you must finish a **:rest-long: Long Rest** before you can cast it in this way again.

 ### Level 2: Divine Smite (Optional)